Long gone is the age of clunky cash registers and old legacy systems. Their replacement? a system that allows retailers to sell anywhere, whenever.

 In fact, with the technology available to retailers today, store owners can run their entire business with just a tablet or smartphone.
-Using a mobile device and a cloud-based retail system like TAKU Retail, retailers now have the ability to sell anywhere inside their store, outside their store (e.g. pop-up shops, trade shows or events), and online 24/7.
+Using a mobile device and a cloud-based retail system like TAKU Retail, retailers now have the ability to sell anywhere inside their store, outside their store (e.g. pop-up shops, trade shows or events), and take orders online 24/7.

-Which means that the first step to selling everywhere is finding the right retail POS software for your store.
+This means that the first step to selling everywhere is finding the right retail POS software for your store.

 1. Real-time Inventory Management